+Garcinia Cambogia belongs to a tropical species of the family Garcinia, a group of evergreen plants and shrubs.
 Garcinia cambogia is found in South East Asia, India, and some areas of West and Central Africa.
 It grows only in forests with a high moisture level, but is quite widely distributed.
 It is generally used as a flavour enhancer in culinary dishes, to increase sourness or counteract sweet flavours in curry.
 It is also used in coastal areas to cure fish, making use of its antibacterial properties.

 Garcinia cambogia Health Benefits

-Garcinia cambogia Benefits for Bodybuilding
+Garcinia cambogia Benefits for Athletes

 Most of the benefits for Garcinia has been attributed to its potential as a fat loss ingredient.
 Garcinia cambogia is often included in weight loss products such as fat burners.
 This is due to its ability to reduce fat synthesis and storage from non-fatty foods, although many of the studies were performed in rodents, which have different fat storage mechanisms to humans.
 It does however attenuate the rate of weight gain in general as well as regain after a diet.
 While the effects aren’t huge, average weight loss from use of Garcinia cambogia is 1.3kg more than placebo – which for some people can be a good push towards achieving further weight loss.

 Garcinia cambogia has also been studied to have mild diuretic effects, however this is only when the leaves of the plant are eaten.
 Hydroxycitric acid, the key active component of garcinia cambogia may also be able to support better glycogen resynthesis when supplemented alongside carbohydrates in a post-training state.